meshachpierre/meshachpierre.github.io/_pages/whoami.md

 <text align = "center"><figcaption><i>A jaguar print on a logging road</i></figcaption></text>
 </figure>

 After the <a href="https://www.panthera.org/cms/sites/default/files/Panthera_WinstonCobbMemorialFellowship.pdf" target="_blank">Panthera Winston Cobb Fellowship</a>, I continued to seek opportunities in Guyana and abroad.
 I continued to apply for postgraduate programs as well, but funding was a major roadblock.
-Still, I worked with <a href = "https://naturalsciences.org/staff/brian-oshea" target = "_blank">Brian</a> in Suriname setting up and conducting his bird banding project in the <a href = https://peperpotnaturepark.com/"" target = "_blank">Peperpot Nature Park</a>.
-I then volunteered for the South Rupununi Conservation Society to develop educational materials for distribution in schools in the communities they worked with.
-I lived temporarily in the South Rupununi for a couple of months, following the SRCS members on their research and outreach activities, while updating their social media page with the photos I'd taken.
+Still, I worked with <a href = "https://naturalsciences.org/staff/brian-oshea" target = "_blank">Brian</a> in Suriname setting up and conducting his bird banding project in the <a href = "https://peperpotnaturepark.com/" target = "_blank">Peperpot Nature Park</a>.
+I then volunteered for the <a href = "https://www.srcs-gy.com/">South Rupununi Conservation Society</a> to develop educational materials for distribution in schools in the communities they worked with.
+I lived temporarily in the South Rupununi for a couple of months, following the <a href = "https://www.srcs-gy.com/">SRCS</a> members on their research and outreach activities, while updating their social media page with the photos I'd taken.

 <figure>
 <img src="assets/images/whoami/srcs.jpg" class = "img-fluid" alt = "Hiking to an SRCS study site"/>